redboltz/async_mqtt/README.md

 ---|---|---
 1883|MQTT on TCP|./client_cli.sh --host async-mqtt.redboltz.net --port 1883 --protocol mqtt
 8883|MQTT on TLS|./client_cli.sh --host async-mqtt.redboltz.net --port 8883 --protocol mqtts
-80|MQTT on Websocket|./client_cli.sh --host async-mqtt.redboltz.net --port 80 --protocol ws
+10080|MQTT on Websocket|./client_cli.sh --host async-mqtt.redboltz.net --port 10080 --protocol ws
-443|MQTT on Websocket(TLS)|./client_cli.sh --host async-mqtt.redboltz.net --port 443 --protocol wss
+10443|MQTT on Websocket(TLS)|./client_cli.sh --host async-mqtt.redboltz.net --port 10443 --protocol wss

 ## Important notice
 You are free to use it for any application, but please do not abuse or rely upon it for anything of importance.
-This server runs on an AWS Fargate spot instance(0.25vcpu, 0.5GB ram).
+This server runs on an very low spec vps.
 It is not intended to demonstrate any performance characteristics.
 Please don't publish anything sensitive, anybody could be listening.